Official languages of Spain: Asturian

-Asturian language is spoken by 100,000 native speakers (400,000 including pasive speakers) in the region of Asturias.
+Asturian language is spoken by 100,000 native speakers (400,000 including passive speakers) in the region of Asturias.

 Limited Asturian-language broadcasting is available on RTPA, and the language is learned as an optional subject by a 53% of primary education students.
 There is a prominent movement demanding for the declaration of Asturian as an official language in Asturias, which is a matter of an ongoing political debate.
 At this moment Asturian is a protected language, but could be co-official soon.

 Leonese

 The Astur-leonese variant known as leonese is spoken in the Castile and Leon region, where it has protection.